Funding

 Continuing Professional Development (CPD)

-Continuing Professional Development(CPD) is a training program established by the Hospitals, Patients, Health, and Regions Act (HPST) in 2009 and amended by the Health System Modernization Act in 2016.
+Continuing Professional Development(CPD) is a training program established by the Hospitals, Patients, Health, and Territories Act (HPST) in 2009 and amended by the Health System Modernization Act in 2016.

 Intended for healthcare professionals in France(as defined in Chapter IV of the Public Health Code), CPD is a regulated continuing education program.